Although inspired in part by a true incident, the following story is fictional and does not depict any actual person or event.

 *The following conversation may be fictionalized for dramatic effect*

-Recently, my significant other asked me how he could get me to write again (coincidentally in the grocery store aisle).
+Recently, a friend asked me what what encourage me to blog more (coincidentally in the grocery store aisle).
 Sensing a bribe approaching, I replied:

 I grabbed an unsuspecting item from the dairy case, whipped my hair around in a fashion that L’Oreal (because I’m worth it) commercials would envy, and proclaimed, “This.
 This is the product that will rejuvenate my semi-humorous, grammatically incorrect food blogging career.”